wobgob/wobgob.github.io/about.md

 * Open source and free forever (as in speech and beer)

 ## About us
-Wobblin’ Goblin is a community where we run, study, change, and improve our emulators together.
-You'll learn about programming, system administration, and databases amongst other things.
+Wobblin’ Goblin is a community where we play games and make fun things.
+If you're a developer you'll learn about programming, system administration, and databases amongst other things.
 While developing your emulator you get to play with others while you learn.
+We also need players to test the emulators the developers have made so there's a role for everyone.

 ## Our team
 * [Jeffi](/about/jeffi.html)